rouge13/test/README.md

-# symfony_lemp_docker_starter
+# symfony 4 lemp docker starter

-A simple way to create a Symfony application using Docker.
+A simple way to create a Symfony 4 application using Docker.

 The stack contain :